Zach-Deladev/tsellios-k9-academy/README.md

 ### **Typography**

--   In this project I used the Exo font for titles and headings and Poppins for main text, I also set a fallback font of sans-seriif for cross browser compatibility.
+-   In this project I used the Exo font for titles and headings and Poppins for main text, I also set a fallback font of sans-serif for cross browser compatibility.

 ![Exo](assets/images/readme/exo-font.png "Exo")
 ![Poppins](assets/images/readme/poppins-font.png "Poppins")